Nexus: Same Pretraining Loss, Better Downstream Generalization via Common Minima: More Experiments Details

 \subsection{Detailed Hyper-parameters}

 Our hyperparameter configurations strictly follow the baseline established in \citet{wen2025fantastic}.
-To ensure optimality for our specific pretraining corpus, we conducted a grid search over the learning rate with a multiplier of 2 (i.e., verifying $0.5\times$ and $2.0\times$).
-The empirical results confirmed that the original learning rate settings remain optimal for our setup.
-For clarity and reproducibility, we summarize the key hyperparameters in \cref{tab:appendix:all_hyper_parameters}.
+To verify the optimality of these settings on our specific pretraining corpus, we conduct a learning rate grid search with a multiplier of 2 (i.e., evaluating $0.5\times$ and $2.0\times$), which confirms that the original configurations remain optimal.
+For clarity and reproducibility, the key hyperparameters are summarized in \cref{tab:appendix:all_hyper_parameters}.
+Regarding the learning rate schedule, the main experiments that utilize the Warmup-Stable-Decay (WSD) scheduler employ 1,000 warmup steps and 10,000 decay steps following \citet{wen2025fantastic}, while the schedules for various ablation studies are clarified in their respective sections.
+Across all settings, we maintain a global batch size of 256, an Adam $\beta$ of $(0.9, 0.95)$, an Adam $\epsilon$ of $10^{-10}$, and a gradient clipping norm of 1.0.

-For the learning rate schedule, all experiments utilizing the Warmup-Stable-Decay (WSD) scheduler employ 1,000 warmup steps and 10,000 decay steps.
-Across all experiments, we maintain a global batch size of 256, an Adam $\beta$ of $(0.9, 0.95)$, an Adam $\epsilon$ of $10^{-10}$, and a gradient clipping norm of 1.0.
+Compared to the base optimizers, Nexus introduces only one additional hyperparameter: the inner-loop learning rate $\gamma$.
+We tune $\gamma$ based on a straightforward yet grounded empirical criterion: maximizing the regularization strength while strictly operating within the "same pretraining loss" regime.
+Specifically, we select the largest value of $\gamma$ that incurs no discernible degradation in pretraining loss convergence, thereby maximizing the effect of the Nexus regularizer.